zPix™ 300 – MM-940

 You can also set the image resolution in the app that comes with it (downloaded from their site) from 160 x 120 up to 1600 x 1200.
 I found that the higher resolutions do slow the device down though and the image takes longer to update on the screen compared to the lower resolutions.
 It just tends to lag a bit.
 Had this been USB 3 (which I tested and it didn’t seem to be) it might have been better, but actually it’s not a huge problem.
 I settled on using 640 x 480 in the software to start with, these are some images taken at that resolution.
 The zoom for these was set at the lowest level.

-You can see a great deal of detail and the image is pretty sharp – these two are chalk surfaced stamps.
+You can see a great deal of detail and the image is pretty sharp – these two are likely to be chalk surfaced stamps.
 As you can see the associated pits really stand out.
 Not visible to the naked eye.
+Do note that during the war and some time later, substitute papers were used that look just like chalk surfaced – I am still researching this.

 This one is normal paper I think, showing fibre and no pits.